You Don't Know Jack (franchise): Question types

 The majority of You Don't Know Jack questions are multiple choice, with four possible choices.
 Some questions are fill-in-the-blank, requiring a typed response.

 Special questions are also played during the game.
 Each version of You Don't Know Jack has its own different types of special questions.
 Some of the most common are the "DisOrDat", in which players must determine which of two categories the given subjects fall under (such as if Jay Leno was a daytime or a nighttime talk show host, if orecchiette is a type of pasta or a parasite) and the "Gibberish Question", involving a nonsensical phrase whose syllables rhyme with a more common phrase or title (for example, "Pre-empt Tires, Like Crack" could be the gibberish to The Empire Strikes Back).

 Jack Attack

 The final round of the game, called the Jack Attack in most versions, is a word association question.
-A word, phrase, or name appears in the middle of the screen, to which the player must find associated words or phrases that fits the overall category.
+A word, phrase, or name appears in the middle of the screen, to which the player must find associated words or phrases that fit the overall category.
 For example, Star Wars might be the associated word, and the correct answer fitting "movie stars" could be Harrison Ford.
 For each associated subject, several potential matches appear and the players win money by buzzing in when the correct match appears, or by selecting the correct matches.

 In all versions of the game, the running total of each player's score is not shown anywhere on the screen during Jack Attack, and this part of the game is usually accompanied by ominous music or ambient sounds.
 This creates tension between players because of the uncertainty of ranking, and the unsettling atmosphere.